There is a huge debate right now about whether working from home can be effective.

 On the one side of the debate: Marissa Mayer (CEO of Yahoo) recently told her workers that they are no longer allowed to work from home.
 Michael Bloomberg (mayor of NYC) has said that working from home is “one of the dumber ideas I’ve ever heard”.

-On the other side are companies like 37signals (the creators of project management software Basecamp) who are about to release a book called Remote about the remote working phenomenon.
+On the other side are companies like 37signals (of the project management software Basecamp), whose founders wrote a bestselling book called Remote about the remote working phenomenon.
 Richard Branson also talks in his blog about how “one day offices will be a thing of the past”.

 I think this debate is missing some major points: